Frequently Asked Questions

 1. What is Paisley Place?

 Paisley Place is an affordable rental housing project proposed to be built and operated by Gabriola Housing Society (GHS), an incorporated non-profit society and registered charity.
-Its aim is to provide comfortable and secure rental housing at an affordable rent (maximum 30% of before-tax household income), mainly to people with low to modest incomes.
+Its aim is to provide comfortable and secure rental housing at an affordable rent to people with low to modest incomes.
 GHS plans to build 24 homes (in triplex buildings) comprising studios, 1-bedroom, 2-bedroom, and 3-bedroom dwellings.
-Dwelling sizes will range from 455 sq ft to 1387 sq ft., averaging 900 sq. ft.
-(Three-bedroom homes will have two storeys.)
+Dwelling sizes will range from 400 sq ft to 1,400 sq ft., averaging 900 sq. ft.
+(Two and three-bedroom homes will have two storeys.)

 2. How is this proposal being dealt with by the Islands Trust at the local level?